 Conclusions

 In conclusion, this review found that the combined risks of second non-breast cancer following a first primary BC were significantly elevated.
 Female BC survivors aged under 50 at BC onset or who were from Asian registries/hospitals were found to be at higher risks than other groups.
-Finally, we found second cancers at the bladder, kidney, blood, lung, skin (melanoma), oesophagus, ovary, stomach, thyroid and uterus to notably contribute to the observed elevated SPC risks.
+Finally, we found second cancers at the bladder, corpus uteri, kidney, blood, lung, skin (melanoma), oesophagus, ovary, stomach and thyroid to notably contribute to the observed elevated SPC risks.

-The results may lead to increased awareness of the risk of developing SPCs.
-They also better cancer risk management for BC survivors, particularly among women diagnosed with BC at a young age.
+The results may lead to increased awareness of the magnitudes and distribution by site of SPC risks following BC.
+They could also better inform cancer risk management such as screening recommendations for BC survivors, particularly among women diagnosed with BC at a young age.

 Declarations